nikitkagood/Showcase/README.md

 # Releases

-You find .exe in Release folders
+You find .exe in Release folder of each project
+For example: SimpleCalc -> Release -> SimpleCalc.exe